MUS3179 : Music in the Holocaust (level 6) (Inactive)

 Teaching Rationale And Relationship

-The lecture cover key topics in the module and the basic Yiddish language seminars will introduce students to how to read primary source material in Yiddish.
-Both modes of delivery (lectures and seminars) are geared to the assessments: lecture materials deal with topics rehearsed in the unseen exam and essay and seminars are tested by the in-class basic language test and in students’ encounter with primary sources as tested in the essay.
+The lectures cover key topics in the module and the Yiddish language seminars will introduce students to how to read primary source material in Yiddish.
+Both modes of delivery (asynchronous lectures and synchronous seminars) are geared to the assessments: lecture materials deal with topics rehearsed in the essay and seminars are tested by the take away language tests and in students’ encounter with primary sources as tested in the essay.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||99||1||M||20||Take away written exam.
 48 hours.
 Class Yiddish language test|